pyroll-project/pyroll-core/paper.md

 - Investigations on Material Flow and Forming Conditions (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)
 - Design and Numerical Investigations of Different Leader Passes for Rebars (Industrial Funding by ESF Elbe-Stahlwerke Feralpi Riesa GmbH)

-The software development will be supported by the following coming research projects:
+The software development will be supported by the following upcoming research projects:

 - "Validierungsförderung" by Sächsische Aufbaubank (SAB) and European Union (EU)
 - Implementation and Validation of a Calculation Model for Angular Sections produced by Rolling (RISE DAAD)